ruby/www.ruby-lang.org/en/documentation/installation/index.md

 [ruby-install][ruby-install] allows you to compile and install different versions of Ruby into arbitrary directories. [chruby](#chruby) is a complimentary tool used to switch between Ruby versions.
-It's available for macOS, Linux, and other UNIX-like operating systems.
+It is available for macOS, Linux, and other UNIX-like operating systems.